It's Never Too Late

 But as Jacob Hoggard of the Canadian band Hedley reminds us, it's never too late:

-Human history is rife with stories of people - famous and un-famous alike - who started from scratch, dug themselves out of a hole or otherwise rose above what appeared to be dire and difficult circumstances.
+Human history is full of with stories of people - famous and un-famous alike - who started from scratch, dug themselves out of a hole or otherwise rose above what appeared to be dire and difficult circumstances.

 We're all made of the same stuff, so if they can do it, you can do it.
 You just have to set your mind to it, and seek out the resources you need.